Dog Gut Health: How to Improve it in 5 Simple Steps

 Signs of Dog Gut Health Problems

-If your animal has vomiting or diarrhea or a loss of appetite, those are pretty clear signs that’s something is up.
+If your animal has vomiting, diarrhea, or a loss of appetite, those are pretty clear signs that something is up.
 But dog gut health is about so much more than that.
 And this makes sense, since as much as 80% of your pet’s immune system lives in the gut.

 And sometimes the signs can be much harder to detect.

-There are many things that damage the gut environment, causing dysbiosis (a decline of friendly, beneficial gut bacteria) and creating much of the chronic disease we see in our dogs today.
+Many things can damage the gut, causing dysbiosis (a decline of friendly, beneficial gut bacteria) and creating much of the chronic disease we see in our dogs today.
 This includes:

 • antibiotics